QRPGuys 40/30/20m DSB Digital Transceiver Kit – $40

 Extra bare band module boards are available for those wanting to experiment with other bands and modes.
 You will need to source your own module components.

-Have you ever wanted to try the new digital modes on a budget?
+Have you ever wanted to experiment with the new digital modes on a budget?

 The QRPGuys DSB Digital Transceiver is a low cost, multiband, DSB transceiver kit, currently with three easy plug-in FT8 modules for 40/30/20m.
 This transceiver is an evolution compiled from various DSB and digital designs on the internet from ZL2BMI, VK3YE, AA7EE, BD6CR, and others.
 With help from Jim Giammanco, (N5IB) and finally Steve Weber, (KD1JV), we are offering a transceiver with an approximate output of 2.5 watts on 40m, over 1.5 watts on 30m, and over 1 watt on 20m.
 The receiver sensitivity was measured at .4uV (-115dBm).
 All the components are included for the main board (3.0″ x 3.12″) and three (40/30/20m) band modules.